Stochastic maximum principle for problems with delay with general dependence on the past: Introduction

 that we have to minimize over all admissible controls.
-Also in the final cost $h$ we can allow a general dependence on the past trajectory $x_T$: there exist strongly regular measures $\mu_5,\,\mu_6,\,\mu$ such that the current cost and the final cost can be written as follows
+Also in the running cost $l$ and in the final cost $h$ we can allow a general dependence on the past trajectories $x_t$ and $x_T$: there exist finite regular measures $\mu_5,\,\mu_6,\,\mu$ such that the current cost and the final cost can be written as follows

+Such kind of dependence is rather general even though some relevant cases cannot be covered, like the dependence on the supremum of the history of the path, for example $ h(x)=h( \sup_{\theta \in [-d,0]}x(\theta))$.

-We approach the control problem by means of the stochastic maximum principle: by applying the dynamic programming approach stochastic optimal control problems governed by delay equations with delay in the control are usually harder to study than the ones when the delay appears only in the state, and the main difficulty is that the associated Hamilton Jacobi Bellman equation is an infinite dimensional second order semilinear PDE, which is not trivial to solve, see e.g. \cite{GozMar,GozMarSav,GozMas}.
+We choose to attach our problem by means of the stochastic maximum principle since the dynamic programming approach stochastic optimal control problems governed by delay equations with delay in the control are usually harder to study than the ones when the delay appears only in the state.
+The main difficulty is that the associated Hamilton Jacobi Bellman equation is an infinite dimensional second order semilinear PDE, which is not trivial to solve, see e.g. \cite{GozMar,GozMarSav,GozMas}.
+Indeed the delay in the control cannot be directly treated by means of the dynamic programming principle, and in order to remove such delay in the control the problem must be turned into an infinite dimensional stochastic control problem that, unlike the infinite dimensional formulation of problem with delay in the state, does not satisfy the so called structure condition according to which the control affect the system as a perturbation of the noise, and moreover in many situations, including the case of pointwise delay, the control operator is unbounded.
 More general cases can be treated by applying the so called randomization method, see e.g. \cite{BanCosFuhPha}: with this approach it is possible to characterize the value function but no conditions on the optimal control can be given.

 On the contrary, studying a stochastic optimal control problem by means of the stochastic maximum principle allows to get conditions on the optimal control.